nkrios/ircsnapshot/README.md

 Output
 ======
+The UI writes the contents of the log, but the primary output is to a json file in the executing directory.
 <pre>
-The UI writes the contents of the log, but the primary output is to files in the executing directory. server.log.txt - Log file server.links.json - JSON encoded list of links visible to connecting user server.channels.json - JSON encoded list of channels visible on the server server.users.json - JSON encoded WHOIS data for each user visible on the server server.userList.json - JSON encoded list of users in each channel server.linkList.json - JSON encoded list of showing which users are on which links
+server.log.txt - Log file
+server.json - JSON encoded list of links visible to connecting user {
+    'links': [], // List of link metadata
+    'linkList': {}, // Dictionary of links and users connected to them 'channels': {}, // Dictionary of channels and their metadata 'userList': {}, // Dictionary of channels and users in them 'users': {} // Dictionary of users and their whois data }
 </pre>

-In the future, these JSON files may be combined into a single file but with utilities to easily parse them.

 Dependencies
 ============